csiro-data-school/python/_episodes/13-functions.md

 ## Define a function using `def` with a name, parameters, and a block of code

+~~~
+def print_greeting():
+    print('Hello!')
+~~~
+{: .language-python}

-- Begin the definition of a new function with `def`.
+- Begin the definition of a new function with `def` followed by a space.
-- Followed by the name of the function.
+- Followed by the name of the function, `print_greeting`.
     - Must obey the same rules as variable names.
     - A variable name tells you what kind of value the variable contains;
       a function name should tell you what the function does.
-- Then *parameters* in parentheses.
+- Then parentheses `()` enclose the function's *parameters*.
     - These are basically variable names, but they are only used in the function.
         - Again, the same variable naming rules apply.
     - Empty parentheses if the function doesn't take any inputs.
-- Then a colon.
+- The `def` statement ends with a colon `:`.
-- Then an indented block of code.
-    - This is the body of the function.
+- Hit <kbd>Return</kbd> to produce an indented block of code which is the *body* of the function.

-~~~
-def print_greeting():
-    print('Hello!')
-~~~
+> ## Function definition syntax
+> Where have we seen the keyword, colon, code block syntax before?
+{: .discussion}

+> ## Function parameters
+> How many parameters does our function have?
-{: .language-python}
+{: .discussion}

 > ## Write a Happy Birthday function
 >